jrb-s2c-github/atomika/README.md

 until your cluster formed, and you are ready for fast deployments using jetpack.

 #### Step 5
-*Boot Atomika from /home/ansible/atomika/*:
+*Boot Atomika from /home/ansible/atomika/* from an Ansible controller (anyone of the two machines):
-> ansible@wormhole:/home/ansible/atomika/$ ansible-playbook -i atomika/inventory/ha_atomika_inventory.yml atomika/k8s_boot.yml -K -e metal_lb_range=172.26.64.3-172.26.64.200
+> ansible@wormhole:/home/ansible/atomika/$ ansible-playbook -i atomika/inventory/basic_inventory.yml atomika/k8s_boot.yml -K -e metal_lb_range=172.26.64.3-172.26.64.200

 The sudo password is 'atmin' and ip range should be on the gateway's subnet.
 It will be used to select an ip address for the Ingress from.
 Run 'ip route' to find the gateway's ip address.